LSaldyt/Qurry/brainstorm.md

 I'll chose one example from each class:
  - Most of the circuit languages are more or less equivalent.
 They allow a basic gate set (H, CNOT, etc) and measurement.
 Rigetti pyquil offers hybrid instructions, which makes it a slight step above previous circuit languages.
 Essentially, this class of languages is for expressing raw quantum circuits in code, while intentionally electing not to offer abstractions.
 This class of languages will be useful to compile into.
  - QA-Prolog: A quantum-annealer compiler for a subset of prolog.
 It is similar to a lot of other quantum annealing languages.
 Essentially, users can express problems in a very similar format to how problems are expressed classically, but users can only express a restricted subset of problems.
 Quantum annealers have their uses, but, generally speaking, they are not as powerful or general as gate-model computers.
-The abstraction offered, however, is work mimicking.
+The abstraction offered, however, is worth mimicking.
  - Robert Tucci's work ("Quantum Fog", "Qubiter"): Tucci's work offers modeling of bayesian networks on quantum computers, and is an interesting sister project to this one.
 I think that this is moving in the correct direction, by balancing usefulness with expressivity.

  Considering each of the above, I believe that there is an interesting gap to be filled: That of a language which offers lightweight abstractions, but still allows the general power of quantum computing.